Locations:

 What is the outlook for chilblains?

 Chilblains usually go away within one to three weeks.
+If you’re at high risk, chilblains may return every year when the weather changes.
 If chilblains keep coming back, your healthcare provider may give you a medication to prevent chilblains from developing as frequently.

-Usually, chilblains do not lead to long-term health problems or complications.
-It’s important to keep any affected skin areas clean so that you don’t get a skin infection.
+Usually, chilblains don’t lead to long-term health problems or complications.
+It’s important to keep any affected skin areas clean so you don’t get an infection.

 Advertisement